albaricoque1127/little-lemon/README.md

 # Little Lemon Mobile App
 A React Native mobile application for Little Lemon, a family-owned Mediterranean restaurant.
-The app allows users to browse the menu, place orders, and manage their profile.
+The app allows users to log in, browse the menu, and manage their profile.

 ## 🚀 Tech Stack